jpe442/dodateweb/README.md

 [//]: # (Discuss challenges faced and my solutions to those challenges)

+## <a name="challenges"></a>Development Challenges
+---
+DoDate's central focus is the upcoming seven days.
+As a result, DoDate's database does not currently keep track of the *date* of todos.
+Google Cal is preferred for longer term planning at this point.

 [//]: # (Code snippets that show off your best code)